 Pipeline agrees that Strangers' Gas Stream shall be delivered to Processor in its natural state and shall conform to the specifications contained in Pipeline's F.E.R.C.
 Gas Tariff.

 Processor agrees that its extraction of Plant Products from the Strangers' Gas delivered by Pipeline hereunder will not cause, at any time, the weighted average of the gross heating value of the Gas being delivered to Pipeline's principal market area in the composite of Pipeline's main transmission lines downstream of Processor's Plant to be less than Pipeline's F.E.R.C.
 Gas Tariff gross heating value minimum, as may be amended or superseded from time to time.
-In the event the heating value of the gas downstream of Processor's Plant is less than the tariff gross heating value minimum, without a determination of the cause therefore, Pipeline shall have the right in its sole discretion to cease delivery of Strangers' Gas to Processor's Plant.
+In the event the weighted average of the gross heating value of the Gas being delivered to Pipeline's principal market area in the composite of Pipeline's main transmission lines downstream of Processor's Plant is less than the Pipeline’s tariff’s gross heating value minimum, without a determination of the cause therefore, Pipeline shall have the right in its sole discretion to cease delivery of Strangers' Gas Stream to Processor's Plant.

 DELIVERY PRESSURE AND COMPUTATION OF VOLUMES